 Most businesses are started by non-technical people with a great business idea but limited financial means.
 WordPress is an ideal vehicle for non-technical users who want to build an online business but can’t afford to pay thousands of dollars in web development costs.

 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why many people are now choosing WordPress to put up shops online is that WordPress-based e-commerce solutions are typically inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why many people are now choosing WordPress to build e-commerce stores is that WordPress-based e-commerce solutions are quite inexpensive (some ‘lite’ versions are even free!).